 This video explains white balance and color temperature in more detail.

-Don’t let the rain put you off filming.
-GoPros have automatic light balance, it can handle any type of lighting and still give you great shots.
-The Hero models come with Protune shooting mode which allows for significant editing (it's like shooting in RAW with a dSLR).
+The Hero models come with Protune shooting mode which allows for significant editing (it’s like shooting in RAW with a DSLR).

 To avoid ruining your footage with water drops get a glass treatment spray that is water repellent such as Rain-X or something similar.